samsonajulor/nft-proto/README.md

 #### Burn the nft with the contract to sepolia testnet
 - RUN `npx hardhat run scripts/burnNFT.ts --network  sepolia`

-#### Burn the nft with the contract from sepolia
-- RUN `npx hardhat run scripts/burnNFT.ts --network sepolia`

 #### Get Balance of the nft with the contract from sepolia
 - RUN `npx hardhat run scripts/getBalance.ts --network sepolia`